bertrandong/tp/docs/UserGuide.md

 * `order p/99887766` will create an order for person with phone number `99887766` followed by `pid/1 pq/2` and `pid/2 pq/2` ending with `done` <br>
 ![result for creating order for alex](images/addOrderResult.png)
 <br>![system interaction for order creation](images/systemCreateOrder.png)

+### Editing of an order's deadline `edit`
+You can edit the deadline of an existing order of a specific customer in your address book.

+Format: `edit o/ORDER_ID by/DEADLINE`
+* `ORDER_ID` is a unique number for each order.
+* The order id refers to the number shown under order id in the displayed customer's contact.
+* The format for deadline is dd/MM/yyyy

+Example:
+* `edit o/1 by/07/04/2024` or `edit o/1 by/12/10/2024` will edit the deadline of the order with order id 1 to `07/04/2024` or `12/10/2024` respectively

 ### Editing of orders `edit`